CBD and Delta 8 for Sleep

 CBD and Delta-8 interact with proteins and cells in the brain through the endocannabinoid system, potentially affecting the sleep/wake cycle by calming down processes like breath, heart rate, and mental activity.
 Although much less potent, Delta-8 consumers report most of the effects of THC, such as mild euphoria, happiness, uplifting feelings, and relief from chronic pain, inflammation caused by arthritis, and sleep seizures.

-Also, modulation of the ECS with the ideal CBD/delta-8 balance may hold therapeutic promise for a diverse scope of diseases such as insomnia, rapid-eye-movement (REM), and sleep behaviour disorder.
+Also, modulation of the ECS with the ideal CBD/delta-8 balance may hold therapeutic promise for a diverse scope of diseases such as insomnia, rapid-eye-movement (REM), and sleep behavior disorder.